-The local Fire Chief or Fire Marshal establishes the requirements or procedures for dealing with heating oil tanks that are no longer in service.
-The International Fire Code requires that an underground heating oil tank, which has been out of service for a period of one year, must be:
+Your local county Fire Chief or Fire Marshal defines how to address heating oil tanks that are no longer in service.
+Most fire districts comply with the 2021 International Fire Code (IFC) Section 5704.2.13 which requires underground heating oil tanks that are out of service for at least one year must be:

 - Removed from the ground, or

 Closing Tanks in Place

 Per the International Fire Code, if an underground heating oil tank is closed in place, then all of the following procedures must be met: